robfostier/supemon/README.md

 ```

 This structure contains all data associated with Items:
-1. name is a char array of size 12 + 1 for '\0'.
+1. `name` is a char array of size 12 + 1 for '\0'.
 It stores the name of the Item.
-2. price is a positive integer that stores the buying price of the Item in the shop.
+2. `price` is a positive integer that stores the buying price of the Item in the shop.
-3. type is an ItemType that specifies the effect of the Item.
+3. `type` is an ItemType that specifies the effect of the Item.

-Three ItemTypes are implemented in the game : ITEM_POTION, ITEM_SUPER_POTION and ITEM_RARE_CANDY.
+Three ItemTypes are implemented in the game : `ITEM_POTION`, `ITEM_SUPER_POTION` and `ITEM_RARE_CANDY`.

 ---
 ### Constants